ROBERTO-SCARPA/pcpc-project/README.md

 ### Deterministic parallel execution

 For the same initial matrix and the same number of iterations, runs executed with different MPI process counts produced the same final configuration.
 This confirms that the implementation is deterministic and that the master-worker decomposition, halo exchange logic, and final gather phase do not alter the semantics of the simulation.

+## Validation Report

+The correctness of this MPI implementation of Conway's Game of Life was validated through deterministic pattern tests, boundary-condition checks, and comparisons between single-process and multi-process executions.

 ### Performance analysis (scalability study)